Chapter Twelve: On the heights of Mount Chimborazo

 Thornton wrote as if Fulton had not died four years earlier and left his wife with an enormous debt.
 Fortunately for Thornton's tale, all the other principals were dead.
 Actually, Fitch was a prolific writer and his papers remain in several libraries from New York City to Washington.
 If Fulton saw a description of Fitch's boat in Paris, that description was written by Fitch, not written or dictated by Thornton.

-The doctor was obsessed with fame and, save in medical practice, pursued it relentlessly.
+The doctor was obsessed with fame and pursued it relentlessly.
 In a brief memoir of her husband written just after his death, Mrs. Thornton regretted his embracing "a greater variety of sciences" because it prevented him from attaining what he truly wanted.
 She credited him for genius in many fields - "philosophy, politics, Finance, astronomy, medicine, Botany, Poetry, painting, religion, agriculture, in short all subjects by turns occupied his active and indefatigable mind."
 She concluded that "had his genius been confined to fewer subjects, had he concentrated his study in some particular science, he would have attained Celebrity."(30)

 He would have challenged what she wrote.
 His vanity, which prompted him to overestimate the importance of everything he did, marred those moments, at least for contemporaries, when he actually did something worthy of celebration.
 In 1814, Thornton fled to Georgetown as the British invaded the city and burned government property.
 Then at breakfast the next day, he heard that the British were still burning government buildings.
 Clerks had removed papers from the Patent Office, but no one had removed the models of inventions kept there.
 He was especially concerned about a musical instrument that he invented and hired a man to build.
 It had "68 Strings which by Keys in the manner of the piano Forte, will give all the tones of the violin—violincello—bass—double bass &c—...."
 As he put it in a letter to the National Intelligencer that he wrote a few days later: "I was desirous not only of saving an instrument that had cost me great labor, but of preserving if possible the building and all the models."
 Once the Patent Office moved into the refurbished Blodget's hotel bought by the government in 1810, Thornton filled a room with inventions creating a museum to rival the city's other must-see, the gallery of portraits of Indian chiefs in the Bureau of Indian Affairs.(31)